architjain2002/Sportistaan/README.md

-# How successful can VirtualDoctor can turn out to be?
+# How successful can Sportistaan can turn out to be?

 Our application can be huge success in all the **college institutes and schools.**